tobegit3hub/seagull/README.md

 ## Get Involved

-Seagull is implemented in Go with tools like Beego, AngularJS, Bootstrap, Bower, JQuery and Docker.
-Feel free to fork and send pull-requests for us.
+Seagull is written in Go with tools like Docker, Beego, AngularJS, Bootstrap and JQuery.

-* Install golang and setup `$GOPATH`
+1. Install golang and setup `$GOPATH`
-* `go get github.com/astaxie/beego`
+2. `go get github.com/astaxie/beego`
-* `go get github.com/tobegit3hub/seagull`
+3. `go get github.com/tobegit3hub/seagull`
-* `go build seagull.go`
+4. `go build seagull.go`
-* `sudo ./seagull`
+5. `sudo ./seagull`

 More detail in [seagull-design-and-implement](docs/en/development/seagull-design-and-implement.md) and we have excellent documents in [docs](docs/).